MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/cloud-discovery-anomaly-detection-policy.md

    :::image type="content" source="media/trigger-policy-match.png" border="false" alt-text="Screenshot that shows how to select the 'Trigger a policy match if all the following occur on the same day' option for an app discovery policy.":::

-1. Configure the associated filters and settings, as described in [Create an anomaly detection policy](#obsolete-create-anomaly-detection-policy).
+1. Configure the associated filters and settings, as described in [Create an anomaly detection policy](#legacy-create-anomaly-detection-policy).

-## (Obsolete) Create anomaly detection policy
+## (Legacy) Create anomaly detection policy

 For each anomaly detection policy, you set filters that enable you to selectively monitor application usage.
 Filters are available for the application, selected data views, and a selected start date.
 You can also set the sensitivity and specify how many alerts for the policy to trigger.